expln/metamath-lamp/docs/guide.md

 make selecting *parts* of a statement very easy, especially in the presence of parentheses-like constructs.

-By default, alt-left click enables selecting part of a statement (on some Mac keyboards "alt" is labelled "opt").
+By default, Alt+left click enables selecting part of a statement (on some Mac keyboards "alt" is labelled "opt").
 If you'd prefer a different mechanism, use the settings tab to change this.